Image

 Beckman Scholar Selection

-A committee will review students’ application packets and evaluate the creativity/merit of their research proposals; the most highly qualified applicants will be invited for an interview with the selection committee in early March.
+A committee will review students’ application and evaluate the merit and creativity of their research proposals; the most highly qualified applicants will be invited for an interview with the selection committee in late February or early March.
 At the interview, applicants will give a 10-minute presentation on their proposal to the selection committee.
 All applicants will be notified of their acceptance or rejection for the UArizona Beckman Scholarship by April 1, 2026.

 Questions?